How to use the Readwise MCP

 Fill out the install form with the following information:

-Once you configure the server, you can use it in the Raycast AI Chat (quickly accessible by opening Raycast and pressing tab
+Once you configure the server, you can use it in the Raycast AI Chat (quickly accessible by opening Raycast and pressing tab) by typing @ and whatever you used in the Name field (e.g. @readwise-mcp).

 If you want to learn more about how MCP servers work with Raycast, check out the MCP page of the Raycast Manual.